Abdelazer: Reception

 Abdelazer flopped in 1695, and thereafter disappeared from the stage, but its influence survived in Edward Young's 1721 tragedy The Revenge.

 Music

 The composer Henry Purcell wrote incidental music (Z 570) for a revival in the summer of 1695, with movements:

 The rondeau was used by Benjamin Britten as the theme for his set of variations The Young Person's Guide to the Orchestra (1946).
 It was also used as the closing theme of the television series The First Churchills (1969), as the intro song for Intellivision video game Thunder Castle (1986), and may be heard as dancing music at the Netherfield ball in the 2005 production of Pride and Prejudice.
 The Britten arrangement is used as a recurrent motif in the 2012 film Moonrise Kingdom.

+The complete incidental music has been recorded several times, most notably in 1976, performed by the Academy of Ancient Music conducted by Christopher Hogwood as part of their complete cycle of Purcell's theatre music on L'Oiseau-Lyre.